nwfsc-cb/rCAX/inst/cax.md

 ## How data quality is indicated
 How do I filter?
 For the VR/SR datasets, CAX data is initially filtered for ESA listed population data by NMFS_POPID.
+POPID numbers are consecutive within an ESU.
 Note - this does not include superpops data, that has to be separately queried.